How Much Does Termite Control Cost?

 First, we must understand that no two homes are the same.
 You must also determine which type of termite control you are going to choose.
 We offer two types of termite control: liquid termite treatment, using a termiticide, or termite bait stations.
 Both services are based on linear footage of the home, which is the perimeter, not square footage.
 This is why it is necessary to first have a free inspection to assess the home and take measurements.
 This will help us determine how much termiticide must be used, and ensure we follow all guidelines, as required by the Department of Pesticide Regulation.
 The inspection will also help us determine the number of bait stations needed, if the customer prefers.

-Termite control cost using liquid termiticide is typically going to fall into the following price ranges:
+Termite control cost using liquid termiticide, like Termidor, is typically going to fall into the following price ranges:

 - Basement Construction, $7 per Linear Ft.

 Homes with crawlspaces and basements require much more physical prep work adding to labor costs, but also require more liquid termiticide, by law, to give proper protection.
 Instead of simply trenching around the exterior of a slab home, crawlspace & basement construction requires trenching as well as rodding (injecting liquid termiticide into soil with metal injecting rod).
 Rodding must be done approximately every 6 to 12 inches depending on the type of soil, to allow soil to receive 4 gallons of liquid termiticide every 10 ft, per foot of depth.
 This means that the deeper the foundation goes, the more termiticide is needed to properly treat the area.
 This can be challenging in rocky or packed soils.
 The pricing structure above is intended to give some basic guidelines our company uses, but is not intended to be a firm quote for any structure.
 Obviously, other companies may use a completely different pricing structure in their quoting strategy.